Sidney Stringer Academy: Academics

 The curriculum is pupil-centred focusing on their needs.
 Different pathways ensure pupils can deepen their understanding and enjoyment of topics.
 On top of traditional GCSEs and A-Levels, pathways can include functional skills, qualifications and work-related learning in conjunction with local colleges and universities.
 The school uses immersion and cross-curricular integration of topics.
 At Key Stage 3, topics are carouselled in four-hour blocks, rather than the traditional one-hour blocks.
 At Key Stage 4, students have six hours a week to immerse themselves in a subject and then sit the examination at the end of the year rather than doing a course on three hours a week over two or three years.

-In Key Stage 4, all students study GCSE English Language, English Literature, GCSE Maths, GCSE Science plus three option subjects over one or three years.
+In Key Stage 4, all students study GCSE English Language, GCSE English Literature, GCSE Maths, GCSE Science plus three option subjects over one or three years.
 In Year 11, there will be an opportunity to study one more option subject, in one year, or catch up.
 When choosing their option students must study at least one of these five subjects: French, Spanish, History, Geography or Computer Science.
 To achieve an EBacc pass, they must have level 4 passes in GCSE English (Language or Literature), GCSE Maths, GCSE Science (double or triple award Science or Computer Science), a humanity subject that is GCSE History or Geography, and a language such as GCSE French, Spanish or other GCSE Language.
 Students take the first one of these exams in Year 9, and do an alternative option in Year 10 and Year 11.

 From 2020, students were using the online software Google Classroom, even more so since the COVID-19 pandemic started, and the school is experimenting with Knowledge Organisers.